ramialkawadri/brainy-backend-java/README.md

 This the backend repository for the Brainy project.

-## See code coverage in vscode

-1. Press `Ctrl + Shift + P` so that the command palette is visible, then run `Tasks: Run task` and choose the task with the name `Update code coverage`.
-1. Press `Ctrl + Shift + P` so that the command palette is visible again, run the command `Coverage Gutters: Display Coverage`.

 ## How to setup the development/deployment environment

 This a guide about how to setup the development/deployment environment for the